wesleytian/wesleytian.com/posts/startup.md

 As a bonus to partially being in the YC network, I've also gotten to know other early engineers such as Nathan Leung (Employee #1 at [Jupiter–YC S19](https://www.ycombinator.com/companies/12574)) and Ryan Choi (Dir. of [Work at a YC Startup](https://www.workatastartup.com/) and Employee #7 at Salesforce–[CRM](https://www.google.com/finance/quote/CRM:NYSE?sa=X&ved=2ahUKEwi_rZvH7Z_vAhVXrp4KHd9kAl0Q3ecFMAB6BAgOEBo)).
 Besides the investors, the great thing about these people is that they either know me or have experienced the career I aspire to have.

 Ultimately, I think it comes down to what you want.
 Do you want to learn from people who helped build a company from scratch or employees who are accomplished at bigger companies?
-If you want the former, they'll be harder to find at big tech.
+If you want the former, they'll be harder to find at a Big Tech.
 (Probably because they've been spoiled by the autonomy of a smaller company.)

 <a name="reason4"></a>
 ### Reason 4. <strike>You won't get rich</strike> You believe you'll get rich

-What is the probability that you will become a decamillionaire by working at a big tech company as an engineer?
+What is the probability that you will become a decamillionaire by working at FAANG as an engineer?

 0%.
 Not even 0.00000001%.
 Literally zero.
 Not even the non-founding CEOs of Google, Microsoft, or Amazon are billionaires.
 Why?
 It's because they don't have nearly as much equity as the founders.

-It's true that the chance of joining one of these rocketships early on, is incredibly slim.
-And the financial outcome of joining a startup, risk-adjusted, is probably lower than joining big tech or a late-stage startup.
+It's true that the chance of joining one of these rocketships early on is incredibly slim.
+And the risk-adjusted financial outcome of joining a startup is probably lower than joining FAANG or a late-stage startup.

 It doesn't even matter what the expected financial outcome of your company is.
 Join a startup/start a company if you believe you're an outlier, and your company will become a billion-dollar business.
-If your mindset is that most startups fail and your startup will just be another one to fail and that the expected return is less than joining big tech, then yeah, don't join a startup.
+If your mindset is that most startups fail and your startup will just be another one to fail and that the expected return is less than joining FAANG, then yeah, don't join a startup.

 <a name="reason5"></a>